SiyuChenOxf/Modelling-for-CEA-shielding-and-LAAB/README.md

  * scripts: 'LAAB_PrEP_script.R'

 ## Scenario analysis
-We studied three scenarios defined by $\eta$: shielding fatigue and $\rho$: reduction in shielding due to protecton with LAAB-PrEP
+We studied three scenarios defined by $\eta$: shielding fatigue and $\rho$: reduction in shielding due to protecton with LAAB-PrEP.
  * inputs:
    + Low fatigue and low replacement scenario: 'LAAB_PrEP_template_s1.csv' where $\eta \in [0,0.25]$ and $\rho \in [0,0.25]$
    + Low fatigue and high replacement scenario: 'LAAB_PrEP_template_s2.csv' where $\eta \in [0,0.25]$ and $\rho \in [0.75,0.9]$